Alpel99/skyrama/README.md

 1. Collect passengers
 1. Click OK if a quest is completed or you level up
 1. Activate your tower to receive planes from buddies
-1. Counting started planes (Stats tab in botfather)
+1. Counting started planes (Stats tab in botfather) + keeping track of time + planes/min
 1. Cancel fast processing if accidentally clicked

 ## Settings